JereKuusela/valheim-world_edit_commands/publish/README.md

 - `durability=number` or `health=number`: Overrides the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `hunt`: Spawned creatures are in the hunt mode.
 - `level=integer`: Spawned creatures have this amount of level (level = stars + 1).
-- `pos=x,z,y`: Relative position (meters) from the player.
+- `pos=forward,right,up`: Relative position (meters) from the player.
 If not given, the objects are spawned 2 meters front of the player.
 If y coordinate is not given, the objects snaps to the ground.
 - `radius=number`: Maximum spawn distance when spawning multiple objects.
 Default is 0.5 meters.
 - `refPlayer=name`: Allows overriding the player's position with another player's position.
 - `refPos=x,z,y`: Allows overriding the player's position for the command.
 Used by `redo` and can be useful for some advanced usage.
-- `refRot=y,x,z`: Allows overriding the player's rotation for the command.
+- `refRot=yaw,roll,pick`: Allows overriding the player's rotation for the command.
 Used by `redo` and can be useful for some advanced usage.
-- `rot=y,x,z`: Relative rotation (degrees) from the player's rotation.
+- `rot=yaw,roll,pick`: Relative rotation (degrees) from the player's rotation.
 - `scale=x,z,y`: Scale for the spawned objects (which support it).
 A single value sets all of the scales.
 - `stars=integer`: Spawned creatures have this amount of stars (stars = level - 1).
 - `tame`: Spawned creatures are tamed.